 If you want to receive announcements about upcoming Social Justice events and meetings, send an e-mail to firstname.lastname@example.org.
 If you do not have access to e-mail, watch for announcements on the website as well as the monthly church newsletter.

-The Social Justice Committee regularly meets the 2nd Sunday of the month at 12:15pm in the Beatrix Potter Room of the Longfellow Building.
+The Social Justice Committee regularly meets the 3nd Sunday of the month at 12:15pm in the Fellowship Hall of the Channing Murray Building.
 Members and guests are welcome.
 See the announcements, the events calendar, or contact the Social Justice team (see below) for more details or information.

 Below are some of the activities and events, or ongoing “portfolios” that our church members are involved with in the larger community.
 The links will take you to the partner organizations’ websites.